Oscillatory approximations and maximum entropy principle for the Euler system of gas dynamics: Introduction

-As is well known, the Euler system inherits the difficulties pertinent to general systems of non--linear conservation laws.
+As is well known, the Euler system inherits the difficulties pertinent to general systems of non-linear conservation laws.
 In particular, smooth solutions emanating from smooth initial data exist only on a possibly short time interval, whereas singularities in the form of shock waves appear in a finite time.
-The shock type singularities can be accommodated by considering a larger class of weak solutions, however, the prize to pay is the lack of uniqueness, cf. the standard reference monographs by Benzoni-Gavage, Serre \cite{BenSer}, Dafermos \cite{D4a}, or Smoller \cite{SMO}.
+The shock type singularities can be accommodated by considering a larger class of weak solutions, however, the prize to pay is the lack of uniqueness, cf. the standard reference monographs by Benzoni--Gavage, Serre \cite{BenSer}, Dafermos \cite{D4a}, or Smoller \cite{SMO}.

 To recover well posedness, extra \emph{admissibility conditions} inspired by the physical background of gas dynamics can be appended to the weak formulation of the problem.
 Notably, the Second law of thermodynamics can be incorporated in the form of \emph{entropy inequality}